brettv30/Gmail-Auto-Labeler/README.md

 - Add parallel processing for all emails from a given sender
 - Add parallel processing for all senders
 - Add functionality to add labels to emails based on the subject line
-- Increase the amount of time required to request a new access token
+- Increase the amount of time before requesting a new access token
--